 “Reporting: If an incident involves alleged abuse, neglect or an injury of unknown origin, the incident will be immediately reported to the Administrator and the administrator shall provide the State Agency with initial notice of the alleged abuse, neglect or incident of unknown origin.”

 - Failure to Develop, Implement and Enforce Policies on Abuse and Neglect

 In a summary statement of deficiencies dated 04/15/2016, the state investigator noted the facility’s failure to “educate staff on when and how to report a reasonable suspicion of a crime to law enforcement.
 This failure has the potential to affect all 85 residents in the facility.”

 The state investigator noted that Certified Nursing Assistants in the facility stated that “they were not aware that the federal law required them to report a reasonable suspicion of a crime to law enforcement.”
 The facility Administrator stated “she does not educate staff on reporting a reasonable suspicion of a crime the law enforcement [...and] instructs her staff to report to her and she makes the determination on whether or not law enforcement should be called.”

 Dwight Illinois Nursing Home Abuse Lawyers

-If your loved one was the victim of abuse, mistreatment or neglect while a patient at Heritage Health – Dwight, contact the Rosenfeld Injury Lawyers law firm now.
+If your loved one was the victim of abuse, mistreatment or neglect while a patient at Heritage Health – Dwight, contact the Rosenfeld Injury Lawyers LLC law firm now.
 Our reputable Dwight attorneys can successfully resolve your abused victim case against the Illinois nursing facility that caused your loved one harm.

 We urge you to contact our Livingston County elder abuse law office today at (888) 424-5757 to schedule your free, no obligation full case review.
 You are not required to make any upfront payment or retainer to receive immediate legal services.